Dear Kfangurl, Are supporting actors too funny to ever cast as leads?

 I also really liked him as Lee Jang Woo’s kind father in 2019’s Graceful Family (do we see a trend here?
 Ha.)

-I just have this soft spot of him in the doting dad kind of space, even though he’s perfectly capable and competent in his other roles as well.
+I just have this soft spot for him in the doting dad kind of space, even though he’s perfectly capable and competent in his other roles as well.

 Kim Chang Wan